Martyrs (2008 film): Filming

+Principal photography of Martyrs took place in Montreal, Quebec, Canada in 2007.
+It was shot on 35mm film, and utilized a significant amount of handheld camerawork.
+The interiors of the house in the film were entirely constructed on a soundstage.
+Laugier said he chose to film in Canada for "practical reasons", adding:

-Principal photography of Martyrs took place in Montreal, Quebec, Canada.
-Laugier commented that the main difficulty other than the technical issues such as special effects was to keep the actresses in a heightened emotional state.
-In order to facilitate this, Laugier kept the two lead actresses isolated from most of the crew.
+Laugier stated that his filming approach was much looser than that of his previous film, Saint Ange (2004), and that he refused to complete any storyboards or engage in excessive preparation, instead relying on a "very precise general impression" he had of what he wanted the film to look and feel like.
+He further stated that the main difficulty other than technical issues such as special effects was to keep actresses Jampanoï and Alouai in a heightened emotional state on set.
+In order to facilitate this, Laugier kept the two isolated from most of the crew.

 Jampanoï recalled that she found the shoot emotionally difficult: "Every night when I went back to my room, I just cried, because I was so physically and psychologically tired.
 All my scenes are violent."
-Jampanoï also stated that, though she respected Laugier's working style, she found him to be "as short-tempered as me...I have a huge amount of admiration for him... but we did end up clashing".
+Jampanoï also stated that, though she respected Laugier's working style, she found him to be "as short-tempered as me...
+I have a huge amount of admiration for him... but we did end up clashing".
+Laugier confirmed this, recalling that at one point during the shoot, she lost her temper and "really scared" him: "The technicians were scared of her and at the same time they were worried for her.
+We really had a sensation of imminent catastrophe.
+It was an amazing experience, and I’ll never forget it."

 Production was temporarily halted for over a month after Alaoui fell 3 m off a soundstage, breaking several bones in her foot.

-The film's special effects were designed by Benoit Lestang, who died by suicide prior to the film's French theatrical release.
-The film features a mixture of both practical and digital special effects, some of which were completed with the use of green screen.